 Hey don't feel bad for me, it's very minor comparatively, I only hear the tinnitus when the background noise is very low.
 The hearing loss only affects me when there is a lot of sound coming from all around and I'm trying to listen to something specific.
 Just take note: if you are doing something - power tools, listening to loud music, that sort of thing, and you come away with a ringing in your ears then that was too loud.
 Keep a few pairs of ear muffs around the house and a few rolly squeezy type inserts on hand and turn it down.
 That ringing in your ear, which goes away after a day or so?
 My tinnitus is very similar to that sound, except it doesn't ever go away...

-The noise induced hearing loss, well, let me try to describe it.
+Noise induced hearing loss, well, let me try to describe it.
 You might actually have it and don't realise.
 Now would be a good time to stop it getting any worse if you do.
 What, you are fine, you can hear a pin drop?
 So can I. In the quietest of quiet rooms I could hear a flea on a mouse squeak.
-That's not how hearing loss happens.
+That's not how this type of hearing loss happens.
 However, if you put me in a room where several people are talking, and someone is talking to me - right there, right in front of me - I can't understand a word they are saying.
 Why is that?

 As it was explained to me, which makes a lot of sense, it's the high frequencies that are lost first.
 High frequencies are where the data is.
 Think about wireless data, or radio transmissions: the higher the frequency, the more data you can fit in it.
-And even though the main component frequencies of the human voice are generally lower than 1kHz, the "sss"ses, are up as high as 8kHz.
+And even though the main component frequencies of the human voice are generally lower than 1kHz, the "sss"es, are up as high as 8kHz.
 That holds more information that you'd think.
 Let me see if I can simulate noise induced hearing loss for you.

 First, here is me saying something Ocker.
 Yes, I am a bit "nasal", that's why I don't sing: